Waziup/majiup-backend/README.md

 ```
 ftp <IP_ADDRESS>
 ```
-The IP address is the gateway's ip address
+The IP address is the gateway's ip address <br />
 The default username is ***pi*** and password is ***loragateway***

 Transfer the file with